 One reason you might use this report is to get a better understanding of which emails in a long nurture sequence were the most effective at converting cold leads back into warm ones.

 Let’s say that the goal you have for disengaged contacts is for them to fill out a form to earn a promo code they can use later.
 This lets you know that they’re now warm prospects again.
-If you added this group to a long-term lead nurture sequence that sends them a series of emails each week for several months, you may want to understand which email is the most effective at motivating them to re-engage.
+If you added this group to a long-term lead nurturing sequence that sends them a series of emails each week for several months, you may want to understand which email is the most effective at motivating them to re-engage.
 A goal conversion point report would show you where contacts who filled out the promo code request form were on the map right before they took action, giving you a breakdown of which emails were the most effective.